 All in all

-Finally, unlike many other vintage classic synthesizers, the OB-8 is still available on the secondhand market.
-Ranging at prices between 3500 and 5500 Euros, this synthesizer seems to be one last opportunity to bring the aura and power of the original polyphonic vintage sound into your studio.
+Finally, unlike many other vintage classic synthesizers, the OB-8 is – as of 2022 – still available on the secondhand market.
+Ranging at a price between 6,000 and 11,000 Euros/USD (August 2022), this synthesizer seems to be one last opportunity to bring the aura and power of the original polyphonic vintage sound into your studio.
 At a – more or less – realistic price …